thanpolas/toddmotto.github.io/_posts/2014-06-17-minimal-angular-module-syntax-approach-using-an-iife.md

 })();
 {% endhighlight %}

 Very clean, shows my _intent_ whilst being very visible.
+It _kind of_ treats the Angular integration as some kind of exports/return - which I really like.

-I know exactly what this file contains and how to lookup the functions powering the module methods.
-I can scroll to the bottom of any file and see this.
+I also know exactly what this file contains based on the functions powering the module methods, as well as being able to scroll to the bottom of any file and see what's happening under the hood.

 With function hoisting you could even add them to the top, but I prefer not too.

-Generally name the method you're passing into as similar as possible as your Angular's extension name to avoid confusion, things like `.controller('UserCtrl', myCoolUserFunc);` will not help anybody.
+_Tip_: Generally name the method you're passing into as similar as possible as your Angular's extension name to avoid confusion, things like `.controller('UserCtrl', myCoolUserFunc);` will not help anybody.

 The other thing I like about this is it makes my Angular application seem more like _my_ application too, rather than it being fully encapsulated inside a tonne of Angular's syntax as we've seen before.
+It feels more like a JavaScript module.

 Unless creating a (fairly) small module, you might want to keep all files separate if you're automating file concats: